 In another example, aerospace OEMs require large industrial cooling systems to maintain good manufacturing environments for delicate technological systems.
 Humidification control systems must meet narrow temperature, dew point, and humidity requirements to prevent corrosion or damage to sensitive electronic equipment.

 Semiconductor manufacturers also rely on effective humidity control systems for this reason.
 Climate control systems for these facilities must achieve critical tolerances for humidity and temperature in both near-saturation environments and dry or trace-moisture facilities.
 Additionally, it is especially essential that if an application is using outside air, limited humidity fluctuation rates are considered for the process.

 Humidity control in industrial environments improves product quality, industrial compliance, and employee, customer, and patron safety.
 Air Innovations designs a full suite of humidification control systems for settings that range from industrial clean rooms, HVAC systems, and factory floors.

 If you would like to learn more about how we can help control the moisture content of your facility or business, be sure to contact us today.

 If you would like to see case studies, view our general case studies page.
-We also have whitepapers available covering multiple industries, the aerospace industry, the semiconductor industry, and our Micro Environments product line.
+We also have whitepapers available covering multiple industries including the the aerospace industry, the semiconductor industry, the pharmaceutical industry, and our Micro Environments product line.